Bristol Breast Augmentation Surgeon – Dr. Bandeian

 BREAST AUGMENTATION (BREAST ENLARGEMENT)

-Women who are interested in having a breast enlargement may call Dr. Bandeian’s Bristol cosmetic surgery office for a consultation.
-The cost of the consultation is applied to the surgical fee.
+Women who are interested in having a breast enlargement may call Dr. Bandeian’s Bristol cosmetic surgery office for a no-cost consultation.
 The initial consultation typically takes between 1 and 2 hours.
 Dr. Bandeian, a leading Bristol breast augmentation surgeon, explains the pros and cons of saline and silicone gel implants, and helps his patients decide which type they want.
 Dr. Bandeian will discuss with his patients the size of the implant that he plans to use.

 To help his patients determine what size implant is appropriate, Dr. Bandeian asks his patients to try on different size breast implants under a bra.
 Breast enlargement can help minor degrees of breast sagging, but more advanced sagging will not be improved with breast enlargement.
 Most of his Kingsport / Bristol breast augmentation patients request inflatable breast implants that will be filled with saline (salt water) at the time of surgery.
 Silicone gel implants are also available.

 One advantage of the saline implant is that it can be inserted through a very small incision.
 Dr. Bandeian usually makes the incision around the areola (colored skin around the nipple) but he will insert it through an incision in the armpit or below the nipple at the request of the patient.
-He usually puts the implants beneath the chest wall muscles, but he can put the implant on top of the chest wall muscles.
-Dr. Bandeian gives his breast augmentation Bristol patients 3 prescriptions: one for antiseptic soap to use before surgery, one for prophylactic antibiotics and one for pain management.
+He always puts the implants completely beneath the chest wall muscles, not just under the pectoralis muscles.
+Dr. Bandeian gives his breast augmentation patients 4 prescriptions: one for antiseptic soap to use before surgery, one for prophylactic antibiotics, one for nausea and one for pain management.

-Breast enlargements are done at Kingsport Day Surgery Center, which is adjacent to Indian Path Hospital.
-Patients are put to sleep for their surgery by an anesthesiologist and a nurse.
+Breast enlargements are done at Indian Path Hospital.
+Patients are put to sleep for their surgery by an anesthesiologist and a nurse anesthetist.
 The operation takes approximately 2 hours.
 Patients should have a responsible adult drive them home from the surgery center and stay with them on the night of their surgery.

 Dr. Bandeian instructs his Bristol, Johnson City, Elizabethton and Kingsport breast augmentation patients to call him personally on the evening of their surgery to let him know how they are doing.
 He then sees his patients in his office the day after surgery and several times thereafter.
-Dr. Bandeian usually instructs his patients to start wearing a good support bra, a few days following breast augmentation surgery.
-He also instructs them to avoid driving or doing any housework for the first 7 days.
+Dr. Bandeian instructs his patients not to drive or do any housework for the first 7 days.
 After one week, stitches are removed and most women can return to work.
 Swimming, tennis, and upper body aerobics should be avoided until 6 weeks after surgery.

 WHY DR. BANDEIAN’S BREAST IMPLANTS STAY SOFT